List of Kinnikuman characters: Satan

-Satan is a major antagonist that has been influencing the events of the series since Kinnikuman's fight with the seven Devil Choujins.
+Satan (サタン) is a major antagonist that has been influencing the events of the series since Kinnikuman's fight with the seven Devil Choujins.
 However, he has never been directly encountered by the Idol Choujins, although they are aware of his presence.
 Buffaloman had made a deal with him to gain more power in exchange for murdering Choujin in his name, and later Goldman would make a deal with Satan to gain a new body and become Akuma Shogun, leader of the Devil Knights.
 He is also implied to have been the originator of the Devil Choujins.
 The revival series appears to have retconned this to some extent, as Goldman was established as the primary founder of the Devil Choujins, likely with Satan as a benefactor.
 At the beginning of the True Devil Choujin arc, he deems Akuma Shogun and his Devil Choujins to be not "true" Devil Choujins, trapping them and the other Choujin factions in their respective homes and forming a deal with the Omega Centaurians.

 Akuma Shogun

-Akuma Shogun is the final antagonist of the Golden Mask arc.
+Akuma Shogun (悪魔将軍) is the final antagonist of the Golden Mask arc.
 He is initially portrayed as the leader of the Devil Knights and Devil Choujins as a whole, whose body is formed by the fusion of the Devil Knights.
 In truth, Akuma Shogun is actually Goldman himself, a Choujin God and the original form of the Golden Mask prior to being decapitated.
 He had made a deal with Satan in order to regain a body so that he may settle his feud with Silverman.
 Akuma Shogun is capable of hardening and softening his body at will, as well as possessing the Hell's Nine Point Seal technique, a 9-part move which seals off various body parts of the opponent.
 Kinnikuman was able to defeat him with his new finisher the Kinniku Driver, and he subsequently realizes his folly and fuses with the Silver Mask.
 In the Perfect Origin arc, Akuma Shogun returns in a larger role, where it is revealed that he was originally Perfect First: Goldman, one of the Perfect Origin.
 He had left the Perfect Origin and formed the Devil Choujin faction as he felt The Man had grown corrupt.
 To this end, he resurrects his Devil Choujins and instigates a war between Devil Choujins and Perfect Choujins.
 He intended to collect all of the Dumbbells, starting with his own Heaven Dumbbell, held by the Perfect Origin in order to definitively end the Perfect Origins' immortal life, but fails to do so due to Psychoman's modifications.
 At the climax of the arc, Akuma Shogun faces Strong the Budo, in actuality the Choujin Enma/The Man, and defeats him, ending the war with the Devil Choujins' victory.
 He is voiced by Yonehiko Kitagawa.